Veritiv (NYSE:VRTV) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of Veritiv (NYSE:VRTV – Free Report) in a research report released on Saturday.
+StockNews.com assumed coverage on shares of Veritiv (NYSE:VRTV – Free Report) in a research report sent to investors on Sunday morning.
 The brokerage issued a buy rating on the basic materials company’s stock.

 Veritiv Price Performance

-Veritiv (NYSE:VRTV – Get Free Report) last released its quarterly earnings data on Friday, November 3rd.
-The basic materials company reported $4.42 EPS for the quarter.
-Veritiv had a net margin of 4.46% and a return on equity of 32.03%.
-The business had revenue of $1.46 billion during the quarter.
+Veritiv (NYSE:VRTV – Get Free Report) last released its earnings results on Friday, November 3rd.
+The basic materials company reported $4.42 earnings per share (EPS) for the quarter.
+Veritiv had a return on equity of 32.03% and a net margin of 4.46%.
+The business had revenue of $1.46 billion for the quarter.

 About Veritiv